 If your cat is more of a homebody, moving won’t be much of a problem.
 Some breed like the Persian, Siamese, Ragdoll, Devon Rex, or the Birman love to stay inside.
 But if these types of cats were to find themselves outside, there are more chances of them getting lost since they would not have made time to go explore their new environment.

-You should let your cat wander and discover the new place without stopping it.
-It will need to explore every room, even ones that he will not return to later.
+You should let your cat wander and discover the new place without stopping them.
+They will need to explore every room, even ones that they will not return to later.

-Also, it goes without saying that the frightened and fearful cat will need to find what used to be in its former home.
-Make sure that the bag of kibbles is always full, its cat food and water bowl filled regularly, and all its other specific needs met.
-It is also important to be attentive to the cat and to pet it to reassure it as much as possible.
+Also, it goes without saying that the frightened and fearful cat will need to find what used to be in their former home.
+Make sure that the bag of kibbles is always full, their cat food and water bowl filled regularly, and all their other specific needs met.
+It is also important to be attentive to the cat and to pet them to reassure them as much as possible.

-It is not easy to look for a cat when it is not home, let alone find it.
+It is not easy to look for a cat when they are not home, let alone find them.
 It is important to note that even if it calms them down, neutering does not prevent cats from going outside.
 Even when spayed or neutered, a cat who is free to go outside enjoys walking, climbing, hunting, and even more finding a hiding place to rest.
 They can therefore be anywhere.

 How to get your cat used to go outside and come back?
-It is totally doable to get your cat to come back to you by calling its name.
-However, if your cat is out of ear range, the recall function of the GPS tracker makes sense and is therefore not at all trivial.
+It is totally doable to get your cat to come back to you by calling their name.
+However, if your cat is out of ear range, the recall function of the GPS tracker makes sense and is therefore not trivial at all.
 Indeed, this function allows you to condition your cat to return to the call.

 To do so, simply activate the ringtone or vibration mode of the GPS Cat Tracker from your smartphone app as soon as the cat eats repeatedly throughout the day.
-When your cat goes to its bowl, the ring or vibrate mode should be triggered.
-The aim is for the cat to assimilate the ringing or vibration of its GPS tracker with food.
+When your cat goes to their bowl, the ring or vibrate mode should be triggered.
+The aim is for the cat to assimilate the ringing or vibration of their GPS tracker with food.

 This way, when it is getting late or if you think your cat is taking too long to come back, simply activate the transmitter to trigger the ringing or vibration of the GPS tracker and your cat will come home without delay to enjoy a bowl of kibble.

 Cats have a well-founded reputation for rarely getting lost.
 And for good reason, they are fiercely vigilant about their territory, which they cover as often as possible and which they know to perfection.
-However, despite its instinct and innate sense of direction, it can happen, unfortunately, that a cat gets lost.
-An unusual circumstance or a frightening situation can make a cat lose its bearings.
+However, despite their instinct and innate sense of direction, it can happen, unfortunately, that a cat gets lost.
+An unusual circumstance or a frightening situation can make a cat lose their bearings.

-Therefore, it is important, when moving to a new house, that you help your cat immerse itself in the new territory.
-Your cat must recreate the olfactory signals that reassure and soothe it, discover this new environment and make it its own.
-This takes a little time, which is why it is important to keep your cat indoors for a certain period of time for its safety.
+Therefore, it is important, when moving to a new house, that you help your cat immerse themselves in the new territory.
+Your cat must recreate the olfactory signals that reassure and soothe them, discover this new environment and make it their own.
+This takes a little time, which is why it is important to keep your cat indoors for a certain period of time for their safety.